-As I mentioned in the Best Learning Toys For Babies article, the purpose of the “Best Learning Toys” series is to help you choose toys that will engage your child and help him/her learn language skills through play.
+As I mentioned in the Best Learning Toys For Babies article, the purpose of the “Best Learning Toys” series is to help you choose toys that will engage your child and help them learn language skills through play.

 All of these toys were pretty standard in my speech and language therapy sessions with 2 year old’s!

 To skip to a toy category in this guide, click on it’s name:

-6 Amazing Learning Toys For Toddlers!
+6 Must Have Learning Toys For Toddlers!

 They actually had several sets, some plastic (like Mega Bloks) and some wooden ones (Melissa and Doug have some good wooden sets that don’t cost a fortune).

-From a learning perspective, blocks of different sizes (and shapes, if wooden) are best because there are many building opportunities.
+From a learning perspective, blocks of different sizes (and shapes, if wooden) are best because they allow for many building opportunities.

 Here are some specifics to keep in mind when playing with blocks:

 Talk about what you are building.
 For example, maybe you are making a house.
 Use the word “house” frequently and also talk about what you might find in a house (rooms, chairs, beds, people, pets, doors, walls, roof, etc).

-♦ Colors: Name the colors of the blocks.
+Name the colors of the blocks.
 Most 2 year old’s are able to recognize a few colors and label 1-2.
 But remember, try not to test your child, keep the interactions natural!

-♦ Prepositions: Some early prepositions that come up regularly during block play are “on” (put the red block on the green block), “off” (take one block off) and “on top” (Put the block on top).
+Some early prepositions that come up regularly during block play are “on” (put the red block on the green block), “off” (take one block off) and “on top” (Put the block on top).

-♦ Shapes: If you are using wooden blocks there is a good chance that they will have different shapes including squares, triangles, rectangles and cylinders (circle).
-Talk about the shapes while building.
+If you are using wooden blocks there is a good chance that they will have different shapes including squares, triangles, rectangles and cylinders (circle).

-♦ Problem Solving: If your child wants to make a really tall tower, he will have to figure out how to make it stable as stacking one block on top of the next will cause it to fall down.
+If your child wants to make a really tall tower, he will have to figure out how to make it stable as stacking one block on top of the next will cause it to fall down.

 Work with your child or a small group of children taking turns adding blocks to a creation.
 This will become more important as your child gets older.

-♦ Counting: Count how many blocks you used to build your tower or whatever it is you created.
-Your child may count with you, but if she doesn’t do not worry about this.
-Continue to be a good language model for your child!
+Count how many blocks you used to build your tower or whatever it is you created.
+Your child may count with you, but if they don’t do not worry about this.

-A ride on vehicle is an excellent toy for a 2 year old and it will be one of those toys that you have around until your child is 4 or 5, or until you get sick of it or they can’t fit in it anymore.
+A ride on vehicle is an excellent toy choice for a 2 year old and it will be one of those toys that you have around until your child is 4 or 5, or until you get sick of it or they can’t fit in it anymore.

 Language and Learning Opportunities For Ride on Vehicles: